TGlock/G9/README.md

   Request handler functions need only accept a request and response.
 E.g. myhandler = async (req, res) => { ... }

-  Early versions of g9 explored a third context (ctx) parameter similar to other frameworks.
-Ultimately decided to simply decorate the request object rather than create an addition object.
-Use of symbols (in progress) should help to avoid name collisions if 3rd party packages are introduced.
+  Early versions of g9 explored a third "context" (ctx) parameter similar to other frameworks.
+Ultimately decided to minimally decorate the request and response objects rather than create an additional context object.
+Use of symbols (in progress) should help avoid name collisions if 3rd party packages are introduced.

-  The req object is decorated with the following attributes.
+  The native node request and response objects are minimally decorated in the G9.augment method method.

+  A lesson learned was that use of middleware that needs to alter the response requires some mechanism to hold (buffer) the response until the last middleware returns.

+  However, this is at odds with streaming responses; thus there is functionality to support both requirements simultaneously.

 ---
  ### Router ###